yashuv/yashuv/README.md

 - 📫 How to reach me email: yashuv.baskota1@gmail.com
 - 🗣️ I can speak on C, C++, Javascript, Python, and SQL.
 - 💪 I motivate by saying  “ Just don’t give up on trying to do what you really want to do.
-                            Where &nbsp;&nbsp;there is love and inspiration, I don’t think you can go wrong. "
+                            Where there is love and &nbsp;&nbsp; inspiration, I don’t think you can go wrong. "

 <!---
 yashuv/yashuv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.